 She stared at the conspicuously blank scouting forms, undecided as to how to handle this conundrum.
-The gang, the only term she had come up with to address them, collectively seemed not only happy but interesting genuine people for who’s existence she did not wish to be the instrument of destruction.
-The show would be little different than Mr. Woodchipper.
-She resolved to give herself at least the day to think about it. ’Tink about’t’
+The gang, the only term she had come up with to address them, collectively seemed not only happy but interesting genuine people for whose existence she did not wish to be the instrument of destruction.
+The show would be a little different from Mr. Woodchipper.
+She resolved to give herself at least the day to think about it.
+“Tink about’t”

-“I don’t want to blow your cover Mike but that’s about worst junior high Spanish I’ve ever heard.”
+“I don’t want to blow your cover Mike, but that’s about the worst junior high Spanish I’ve ever heard.”

 Celia closed her eyes.
 She was no longer the type to look for answers on a menu.
-“Hot soprresata, turkey, mozz, lettuce, tomato, red onion, chopped olives, roast peppers, oil n’vinegar on black bread” Celia considered her answer and gave closure to it.”Yup”.
+“Hot soppressata, turkey, mozz, lettuce, tomato, red onion, chopped olives, roast peppers, oil n’ vinegar on black bread,” Celia considered her answer and gave closure to it. ”Yup.”